Markovian Sliced Wasserstein Distances: Beyond Independent Projections: Experiments

 \subsection{Gradient Flows and Color Transfer}

-\textbf{Gradient flows:} We follow the same setting in~\cite{feydy2019interpolating}.
+\textbf{Gradient flows.} We follow the same setting in~\cite{feydy2019interpolating}.
 The gradient flow models a distribution $\mu(t)$ flowing with time $t$ along the gradient flow of a loss functional $\mu(t) \to \mathcal{D}(\mu(t),\nu)$ that drives it towards a target distribution $\nu$~\cite{santambrogio2015optimal} where $\mathcal{D}$ is a given distance between probability measures.
 In this setup, we consider $\nu = \frac{1}{n}\sum_{i=1}^n \delta_{Y_i}$ as a fixed empirical target distribution and the model distribution $\mu(t) = \frac{1}{n} \sum_{i=1}^n \delta_{X_i(t)}$.
 Here, the model distribution is parameterized by a time-varying point cloud $X(t)=\left(X_i(t)\right)_{i=1}^{n} \in\left(\mathbb{R}^{d}\right)^{ n}$.
 Starting from an initial condition at time $t = 0$, we integrate the ordinary differential equation $\dot{X}(t)=- n \nabla_{X(t)} \left[\mathcal{D}\left(\frac{1}{n } \sum_{i=1}^n \delta_{X_i(t)}, \nu \right)\right] $ for each iteration.
-In the experiments, we utilze the Euler scheme with $300$ timesteps and the step size is $10^{-3}$ to move the empirical distribution over colorful points $\mu(0)$ to the distribution over S-shape points ($\nu$) (see Figure~\ref{fig:gf_main}).
+In the experiments, we utilize the Euler scheme with $300$ timesteps and the step size is $10^{-3}$ to move the empirical distribution over colorful 1000 points $\mu(0)$ to the distribution over S-shape 1000 points ($\nu$) (see Figure~\ref{fig:gf_main}).
 For Max-SW, Max-K-SW, iMSW, and viMSW, we use the learning rate parameter for projecting directions $\eta = 0.1$.
 We report the Wasserstein-2 distances between the empirical distribution $\mu(t)$ and the target empirical distribution $\nu$, and the computational time in Table~\ref{tab:gf_main}.
 We also give the visualization of some obtained flows in Figure~\ref{fig:gf_main}.
 We refer the reader to Figure~\ref{fig:gf_appendix1} in Appendix~\ref{subsec:add_gradient_flow} for the full visualization of all flows and detailed algorithms.
 We observe that iMSW gives better flows than SW, Max-SW, K-SW, and Max-K-SW.
 Namely, the empirical distribution $\mu(t)$ ($t=300$) with iMSW is closer to $\nu$ in terms of Wasserstein distance.
 More importantly, iMSW consumes less computation than its competitors since it can use a smaller number of projections due to more informative projecting directions.
 Furthermore, viMSW gives better final results than iMSW, however, the trade-off is doubling the time computation due to the sampling step of vMF distribution.
-We also observe that rMSW does not give good results in both Wasserstein-2 and computational time due to the random walk transition.
 In this case, K-SW is equivalent to our oMSW with T=K=2 since the dimension $d=2$.
 We refer the reader to Appendix~\ref{subsec:add_gradient_flow} for more discussion.